NijatZeynalov/flux1-dev-personalized-finetune/README.md

 # FLUX.1-dev Fine-Tuning for Personalized Image Generation

-This repository provides a modular implementation of FLUX.1-dev fine-tuning for personalized image generation using Tıktık xanım imagery.
-Tıktık xanım is a beloved Azerbaijani fairy-tale heroine, and this repo keeps the whole fine-tuning workflow reusable: prompt embedding generation, DreamBooth-style LoRA training, inference, merging, and Hugging Face Hub upload, all under `src/flux_ft`.
+This repository provides a modular implementation of FLUX.1-dev fine-tuning for personalized image generation using Tıktık xanım imagery and keeps the whole fine-tuning workflow reusable under `src/flux_ft`.

 Training was performed on an NVIDIA H100 GPU using a small custom dataset consisting of 13 annotated samples.
-Each sample includes a single frame of Tık-tık khanum, a descriptive text prompt and consistent character portrayal (pose, expression, style)

 The dataset was intentionally kept compact to evaluate how well FLUX.1-dev adapts to a character with minimal training examples.

 <img width="1365" height="726" alt="Image" src="https://github.com/user-attachments/assets/7323f328-7e47-424f-81d2-61d14d6af5bc" />